The Circle (American TV series) season 4: Casting and filming

 Filming for the season took place in Fall 2021 at an apartment complex in Manchester, England.
 The same complex that was used during previous seasons and other versions of the series.
 The apartment complex is prepared with twelve furnished and ready-to-use apartments for the players to live in.

 After the third season began airing, casting for the fourth and fifth seasons opened on April 12, 2021.
 The initial members of the cast were revealed on April 27, 2022.

 Players

 The season consisted of 13 players.
 Various members of the first set of nine players were teased alongside a trailer release on April 27, 2022.
 An official cast reveal took place the following day.
 These players included two catfishes and five players participating as themselves.
 Additionally, extra players were revealed as the season progressed.
 The first celebrity contestants, Emma Bunton & Mel B from Spice Girls, competed to help increase the prize money, however they did not partake in ratings and were not competing to win.
 Other additional cast members included one catfish and two players playing as themselves, two of these players were revealed with the rest of the cast but joined The Circle later.
-Additionally, Trevor St. Agathe, who was the catfish profile of season two winner DeLeesa St. Agathe, participated in this season.
+Additionally, Trevor St. Agathe, who was the catfish profile of season two winner and his wife, DeLeesa St. Agathe, participated in this season.